ThrasosM/Adult-Income-ML-Project/README.md

 4. **Make sure the data files are available**
    - The files `adult.csv` and `adult-preproc.csv` should be in the same folder as the notebooks.

 ---

+## 📝 Final Report (PDF)

+The complete report submitted for academic evaluation is available [here (PDF)](Report_Thrasyvoulos_Mastoras.pdf).

+It includes:
+- Overview of all 5 project stages
+- Descriptions of preprocessing, clustering, and classification methods
+- Visualizations and evaluation metrics
+- Final conclusions and reflections

+> This document provides a structured summary for instructors and evaluators.

+---